 I don’t just tag waypoints and connect the dots- I draw the entire route, including bail-outs, secondary options, potential airstrips, etc.

-My workflow is two-step: route selection with Google Earth, then transfer to the GPS unit.
+My workflow is two-step: route selection with Google Earth, then transfer to the GPS unit or iPhone.

 I create a folder within Places (“My Places”) to house the points and line segments for the trip.
 Google Earth often loses these folders when the program crashes, so I save the folder (right click –> Save Place As –> filename.kmz) at the end of each session.

 Satellite Imagery: Resolution varies from being unusable to good enough that you can decipher game trails.

 Time-Stamps: The satellite imagery is time-stamped (bottom left corner of the screen) which is particularly useful for gauging crevasse cover.
 Click on the time stamp to activate a time scroll bar; depending on the historical imagery you can compare snow cover for different months/years.

 Photos: I turn on the ‘Photos’ layer and use the photos to gauge vegetation, crevasses, etc. The photos usually get me excited about the trip.

 Topo maps: Google Earth’s satellite imagery is much more useful coupled with topo maps.
 The Geographic Information Network of Alaska (GINA-UAF) provides a free USGS Topographic Map baselayer for Alaksa (download the kml file).
 I toggle between the baselayers to pick out route options.
 I’ve heard that similar base maps exist for other areas, so try an internet search for your area.